drantini/reservo/README.md

 ## What does it include?

-Reservo includes clean and intuitive reservation system with great admin panel with money tracking.
+Reservo includes clean and intuitive reservation system with easy-to-use admin panel.

 ## How to setup?